Date of birth

 Born in Glasgow, McCarthy rose through the ranks of Hamilton Academical and made his debut as the youngest player to represent the club in the 21st century, aged just 15.

 Barely three months later, he would become the youngest player in history to score for the Scottish Premiership outfit when he netted against Livingston in the Scottish Cup.

 Having won the SPFA Young Player of the Year award for the 2008–09 season, McCarthy earned a move to Wigan Athletic, where he would re-join former Hamilton teammate and current Eagle James McArthur – with both players playing a key role in winning the FA Cup.

 During his time with the Latics, McCarthy would also make his international debut for the Republic of Ireland, having represented his grandfather's country of birth from Under-17 to Under-21 level.
 To date, he has played 41 times for Ireland.

 From Wigan, McCarthy joined Everton and helped the side to earn a club Premier League record of 72 points in his first season (2013/14) with the Toffees, but a broken leg restricted his playing time during 2018.
-But McCarthy has made 223 Premier League appearances to date, notching 13 goals and 12 assists.
+McCarthy has made over 220 Premier League appearances to date, notching 13 goals and 12 assists.